browserup/browserup-proxy/browserup-proxy-mitm/README.md

 - [Specify a custom trust store](#trusted-root-certificates-and-custom-trust-stores) on proxy-to-server connections, allowing the proxy to trust personal or corporate CAs
 - [Use OpenSSL](#openssl-support), improving performance over Java's built-in TLS implementation

-Though MITM is developed and distributed with BrowserMob Proxy, it has no dependency on BMP and can be used in a LittleProxy-only environment.
+Though MITM is developed and distributed with BrowserUp Proxy, it has no dependency on BUP and can be used in a LittleProxy-only environment.
 The only additional dependency is the Bouncy Castle encryption library.

 ## Quick start
-### LittleProxy (without BrowserMob Proxy)
+### LittleProxy (without BrowserUp Proxy)

 To use MITM with standalone LittleProxy, add a dependency on the `mitm` module in your pom: